ng-Classic/ng-classic/aio/content/guide/lifecycle-hooks.md

 This component's `doSomething()` method updates the component's data-bound `comment` property immediately.
 There's no need to [delay the update to ensure proper rendering](#wait-a-tick "Delaying updates").

-Angular Classiccalls both *AfterContent* hooks before calling either of the *AfterView* hooks.
+Angular Classic calls both *AfterContent* hooks before calling either of the *AfterView* hooks.
-Angular Classiccompletes composition of the projected content *before* finishing the composition of this component's view.
+Angular Classic completes composition of the projected content *before* finishing the composition of this component's view.
 There is a small window between the `AfterContent...` and `AfterView...` hooks that lets you modify the host view.

 </div>